2010 Volvo V70

 No need to do so, however.
 Volvo's Geartronic transmission is probably its most effective automatic so far.
 It seems to shift in all the right places, and whether it's up a gear or down, those shifts are smooth, tight and relatively quick.
 The Geartronic manual feature can be enjoyable nonetheless, should the driver choose to get a bit more involved.
 There are no paddle shifters behind the steering wheel, as many cars now have (that's where Volvo put controls for its navigation system), but there's a manual slot for the shift lever left of the normal gear-selection path.
 The up-down gear change action has a smooth, quality feel, and the transmission won't insult the driver by shifting up on its own if the revs get too high.

-The V70's brakes are superior to most.
+The brakes are superior to most.
 They stop the vehicle right now, with Electronic Brake-force Distribution (EBD) to instantaneously transfer the most stopping power to the tires with the best grip.
-Volvo has nearly eliminated the spongy feel that characterized its brake-pedal action for years.

-The 2009 Volvo V70 wagon was all-new last year, and is still the best wagon Volvo has produced to date.
+The 2010 Volvo V70 is the best wagon Volvo has produced to date.
 It's solidly built, with top-drawer safety features and fantastic interior design and finish.
-While the V70 isn't as exciting to drive as some other European sport wagons, it's quiet, maneuverable and pleasant for the sort of driving most of us do most of the time, which means carrying ourselves, our kids, our pets and things through the urban landscape.
-The V70 has a six-cylinder engine (as opposed to five) for the first time, with a more efficient six-speed automatic transmission.
+The V70 has a six-cylinder engine and a six-speed automatic transmission.
 The package is silky smooth.
+While the base-level V70 3.2 isn't as exciting to drive as some other European sport wagons, it's quiet, maneuverable and pleasant for the sort of driving most of us do most of the time, which means carrying ourselves, our kids, our pets and things through the urban landscape.
+And the new R-Design model promises sharper handling.
 The V70 retails for considerably less than other similarly sized European luxo-wagons, and it gets better mileage than many SUVS with similar interior space.
 For many buyers, it's probably the more rational choice.